mall0r/Twinverse/docs/GUIDE.md

 For the best experience, it is recommended to enable "Big Picture Mode" in Steam's settings.
 This provides a controller-friendly interface, ideal for MultiScope.

-To do this, go to `Settings > Interface` and check the box for "Start Steam in Big Picture Mode."
+To do this, go to `Settings > Interface` and check the box for `Start Steam in Big Picture Mode`.

 Repeat this process for all instances you wish to start in Big Picture Mode.